 “What?
 What is it, baby?” she asked and her voice thickened as if she were about to burst into tears.
-I looked at the floor and took a deep breath.
+I glanced down at the floor and drew a deep breath.
 I wanted to tell her that I loved her, that I would do anything to stay here with her, if only I could!
-But more than anything, I was trying to avoid crying, myself.
+But more than anything, I was trying to avoid crying myself.

 “What are you saying?” she asked in a broken voice, her eyes darting from side to side and trying to focus on my pupils.
 “Please, tell me!”
 A tear fell, both from her eye and from mine.

 I looked at her again and turned my head away.
 I took a deep breath, sniffled softly and clenched my lips together tighter.

 “I love you my baby,” she killed my heart, “I love you.”